Xrizoo/jdbcexp/README.md

 # jdbcexp
-Export to CSV data from a DB through a JDBC connection with java command line app.
+Export data with jdbc to csv file with command line

 v3.2: Allow add multiple exports to a single output file (parameter -a)